A game fish is too valuable to be caught only once

 - Support it gently until it swims away

 This summary is available as a waterproof card from the WTT shop.
-The card has a table to convert trout length to weight on the reverse and a measure to fit onto your rod.

 The video below is a good summary of best practice catch and release.